denvned/isomorphic-relay-router/README.md

 using `match` function from *react-router*
 (see [here](https://github.com/rackt/react-router/blob/v1.0.0/docs/guides/advanced/ServerRendering.md)),
-prepare the data using `IsomorphicRouter.prepareData`, then render React using `IsomorphicRouter.RoutingContext` in place of `RelayRoutingContext`, and send the React output along with the data to the client:
+prepare the data using `IsomorphicRouter.prepareData`, then render React using `IsomorphicRouter.RouterContext` in place of `RelayRouterContext`, and send the React output along with the data to the client:
 ```javascript
 app.get('/*', (req, res, next) => {